Armendariz History, Family Crest & Coats of Arms

 Early History of the Armendariz family

-Another 540 words (39 lines of text) covering the years 1035, 1516, 1699, and 1711 are included under the topic Early Armendariz History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Armendariz research.
+Another 261 words (19 lines of text) covering the years 1035, 1516, 1699, and 1711 are included under the topic Early Armendariz History in all our PDF Extended History products and printed products wherever possible.

 Armendariz Spelling Variations